Lazarus-org/dj-notification-api/docs/index.rst

 |br|

-`dj-notification-api` is a Django package created by Lazarus to streamline the management of notifications via APIs.
-It provides robust features for creating, retrieving, and organizing notifications, making it easy to integrate notification functionality into your Django applications.
+`dj-notification-api` is a Django package developed by Lazarus designed to simplify and optimize the process of managing notifications through various APIs.
+With this package, you can easily integrate a notification system into your Django project by just installing it. it offers a fully customizable notification API that can be tailored to suit your specific needs.

+It also provides an intuitive and powerful admin interface, allowing you to manage, track, and configure notifications effortlessly.
+Enjoy the flexibility and performance optimizations built into the package.

 Supported Versions
 ------------------